StKali/cache3/_sources/usage.rst.txt

 Creating a cache is so easy, and all cache parameters are set to conservative defaults.
 Default is a good choice if you don't want too much detail, but it's not guaranteed to be efficient.

-In **TODO SETTING** you can know more detailed parameters and configuration information
+In class docs you can know more detailed parameters and configuration information.

 .. code-block:: python